Azure/Avere/docs/start_stop.md

 The **FXT Nodes** settings page has controls for shutting down or rebooting individual nodes.(Note that IP addresses might move among cluster nodes when the number of active nodes changes.)
 Read [Cluster > FXT Nodes](<http://library.averesystems.com/ops_guide/4_7/gui_fxt_nodes.html#gui-fxt-nodes>) for more information.

 To stop or reboot the entire cluster, use the **System Maintenance** settings page.
 Read [Administration > System Maintenance](<http://library.averesystems.com/ops_guide/4_7/gui_system_maintenance.html#gui-system-maintenance>) for details.

-If you need to stop an instance or the entire cluster but do not intend to restart it, you can delete the instance by using tools in the Azure portal.
-See :ref:`terminate_instance` for more information.

 >[AZURE.NOTE] Although compute charges are not incurred while instances are stopped, storage charges continue, including for the storage volume used for the node's operating system and local cache storage.
 A node in this state shows as **stopped** in the Azure portal.
 A node with the status **stopped (deallocated)** no longer incurs charges because its infrastructure disks have been removed.